11 Healthy Foods Men Should Eat More Often

 And easy ways to add them into your diet.

 There's a good chance you've heard a lot of hype about how you should be eating more protein: "Eat protein to burn fat."
-In reality, men are getting plenty of protein.
-But there are actually several nutrients men aren't eating enough.
+In reality, most men are getting plenty of protein.
+But there are actually several nutrients men aren't eating enough of.

 According to the latest Dietary Guidelines, most men don't get enough vitamin D, potassium and dietary fiber; in addition, men likely need more magnesium and omega-3 fats, according to the National Institutes of Health.